 Climate Change Projections of Streamflow

 The fourth experiment investigates how the choice of calibration approach can alter the projections of future streamflow under climate change.
-To explore this question, streamflow simulations for the 2050s, defined as the 30-year period spanning from 2036 to 2065, are carried out using climate projections from the World Climate Research Programme's Coupled Model Intercomparison Project Phase 5 (CMIP5) (Talyor, et al., 2012).
+To explore this question, streamflow simulations for the 2050s, defined as the 30-year period spanning from 2036 to 2065, are carried out using climate projections from the CMIP5 (Talyor, et al., 2012).
 A total of 36 different climate models run under two future conditions of radiative forcing (RCP 4.5 and 8.5) are used.
 Streamflow projections are developed for the basin outlet (Dakah) and two interior gages left out of the calibration (Kama and Asmar).
 By using 36 different General Circulation Models (GCMs) and 50 optimization trials for each calibration scheme, this analysis compares the uncertainty in future streamflow projections originating from uncertainty in different hydrologic model parameterization schemes and under alternative future climates.

-Streamflow projections are considered under all three parameterization schemes (lumped, semi-distributed, and fully distributed) for both the basin outlet model and the best multi-site calibration approach (step-wide or pooled).
-Multiple streamflow characteristics are evaluated, including monthly streamflow climatology, wet (April-September) and dry (October-March) season flows, and daily peak flow response.
+Streamflow projections are considered under all three parameterization schemes (lumped, semi-distributed, and fully distributed) for both the basin outlet model and the best multi-site calibration approach (step-wise or pooled).
+Multiple streamflow characteristics are evaluated, including monthly streamflow, wet (April-September) and dry (October-March) season flows, and daily peak flow response.
 The differences and uncertainty in these metrics across calibration approaches will highlight the importance of calibration strategy for evaluating future water availability and flood risk.

-Results and Discussion
+Results

 For the remaining part of the paper, we introduce the following shorthand: Lump, Semi, and Dist indicate the lumped, semi-distributed, and fully distributed parameterization schemes, and Outlet, Stepwise, and Pooled correspond to basin outlet, stepwise, and pooled calibrations.
-The comparison between different calibration strategies is based on the model performance evaluated with the NSE, as well as an alternative metric, the Kling-Gupta efficiency (KGE) (Gupta et al., 2009), which equally weights model mean bias, variance bias, and correlation with observations.
+The comparison between different calibration strategies is based on the model performance evaluated with the NSE, as well as an alternative metric, the KGE.

 Pooled Calibration vs. Stepwise Calibration